 It comprises of the oil tank, oil filter and oil separator.
 As you can expect from the categorizations, the screw compressors features many precision parts.
 These include couplings, gears, plungers, housings and belts.
 For advanced efficiency, the device also comes with an air receiver for buffering and storage applications between the compressor and the consumption system.
 The receiver is further categorized as primary receiver and secondary receiver.
 The screw compressor also features the air dryer whose role is to remove water vapor from the air.
 This prevents serious operational problems in the system including process obstruction and corrosion.
-Below are other parts of the screw compressor, some of which are visible in Figure 1.
+Below are other parts of the screw compressor refrigeration system, some of which are visible in Figure 1.

 - Intake port